Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 Cowboy Episode: The episode "Gunmen of the Apocalypse" involves the characters entering a virtual Western town that serves as a metaphor for Kryten's struggles with computer virus.
 The episode even end with Starbug flying off into the sunset.

-In the season five episode "Demons and Angels", Lister is running for his life from the evil versions of the Red Dwarf crew, until he runs into Evil Rimmer ... wearing what is best described as a Dominatrix-type get up.
+In the Series five episode "Demons and Angels", Lister is running for his life from the evil versions of the Red Dwarf crew, until he runs into Evil Rimmer ... wearing what is best described as a Dominatrix-type get up.

 In another Series 5 episode, "Quarantine".
 When Rimmer contracts a holo-virus that sends him mad, he appears out of uniform, and holding MrFlibble.
 Also lampshaded: